obiwanjacobi/Zsharp/docs/modules/module.md

 ---

-> Should the module statements `module` and `import` only be used at the top of the file, or can they appear anywhere?
+> Should the module statements `module` and `use` only be used at the top of the file, or can they appear anywhere?

 > `.NET`: Circular Assembly references are not supported.
 Multiple modules can go into one Assembly.